-The pupils will remain in the same classes and follow a similar pattern of subjects as first year.
-Pupils will be 'set' in English, Mathematics and Modern Languages (French/German).
-There will be a degree of personalisation and choice (1 period per week) in the areas of Expressive Arts and Technologies.
+The pupils may remain in the same classes or there may be some re-organistion of classes.
+Pupils follow a similar pattern of subjects as first year.
+Pupils will be 'set' in Mathematics and Modern Languages (French/German).

 Third Year (S3)